trirpi/hkjl-metapeen/README.md

 5. pip install -r requirements.txt

+Set mode to development or production. (if you don't do this, it will default to development)

+6. export FLASK_CONFIG=development

 Create database and admin.

-6. python manage.py setup
+7. python manage.py setup

 Start Flask.

-8. python run.py --mode development --host localhost --port 5000
+8. python run.py

 #### Exemple credentials.py